How Conor McGregor and Floyd Mayweather Made the Impossible Fight Happen

 He might get badly beaten on Aug.
 26, but the truth is he's already won.
 The swaggering, 29-year-old Dublin native has succeeded in pulling off one of the greatest coups in combat sports history.

 He's already convinced his UFC bosses to let him do something they have never allowed before.
 He's already talked the greatest boxer of his generation into meeting him in the ring.
-He's in the process of luring in an audience many expect will break the all-time pay-per-view buys record—all for a fight that isn't projected to be all that competitive.
+He's in the process of luring in an audience many expect will break the all-time pay-per-view buys record—all for a fight where he'll step into the ring with a 0-0 professional boxing record.

 How did McGregor do it?